 Before visiting Mount Rainier National Park on a long July weekend, I hadn’t done much research.
 I didn’t know when the best time to visit was nor did I have any amazing Mt.
 Rainier tips to take with me on the trip.

 My personal Mount Rainier National Park travel guide was that I found the best views, trails, sights and scenery along the way.
 But my lack of research is also what led me to hike through two feet of snow in shorts and a pair of Nike running shoes.
 What an experience that was.
+You’ll need a nice pair of hiking boots for the trek.

 If you want to show up to the park and hike through a few feet of snow in shorts and tennis shoes, go for it!
 You’re still gonna have a lot of fun!
 However, for all of you folks out there who like to be comfortable, you may want to take the following Mount Rainier tips and adhere to them!